NatalieCC/financial-advisor-reactapp/README.md

 Donut Chart - Button value represents risk level; showing the relational proportions between data.(Charts.js)

-The personalized portfolio component and its navigation button is under construction.

 ## Available Scripts

 In the project directory, you can run: